ros2/rclcpp/rclcpp/doc/notes_on_statically_typed_parameters.md

 node.declare_paramter('my_integer_parameter', rclpy.Parameter.Type.INTEGER);  # declare an integer parameter
 ```

-If the parameter is optional, e.g.: only needed depending on the value of another parameter, the recommended approach is to conditionally declare the parameter:
+If the parameter may be unused, but when used requires a parameter override, then you could conditionally declare it:

 ```cpp
 auto mode = node->declare_parameter("mode", "modeA");  // "mode" parameter is an string